mholling/nswtopo/sources/nsw/README.markdown

 NSW Map Layers
 ==============

 This directory contains map layers specific to New South Wales.
-For a NSW topographic map, you will want to include either `nsw/lpimap` or `nsw/lpimaplocal` (whichever works), and probably also one of the vegetation layers.
+For a NSW topographic map, you will want to include `nsw/topographic` and probably also one of the vegetation layers.

-## LPIMap
+## Topographic

-This map is published by the NSW LPI department as their standard online topographic map.
-It produces a nicely styled map with most of the features you'd expect from the printed NSW topographic map sheets.
+This map is a derived from the NSW [*Digital Topographic Database*](http://www.lpi.nsw.gov.au/mapping_and_imagery/topographic_data) (DTDB), which contains the current topographic features for the entire state.
+It produces a nicely styled map with most of the features you'd expect from the printed NSW topographic map sheets (with a few minor exceptions, most notably electricity transmission lines).
 It will be included by default, or specify it in your map layer list as follows:

     include:
-    - nsw/lpimap
+    - nsw/topographic
     - grid

-Unfortunately, due to caching issues, the map is slow to download and some areas will not download at all.
-(This usually occurs in urban areas, so you should not intend to use it for topographic maps near sydney or any town.)
-Blank tiles in the downloaded map are an indication that you have encountered these issues.
-If this occurs, try the following:

-## Landform/Cadastre/Hydrography/Roads/Buildings

-These alternative topographic sources are available when the *LPIMap* service does not work in your map area.
-Recommended usage is as follows:

-    include:
-    - nsw/landform
-    - nsw/cadastre
-    - nsw/hydrography
-    - nsw/roads
-    - nsw/buildings

-The `landform` layers include contours, spot heights, cliffs and sand areas.
-The `hydrography` layers include swamps, water areas, watercourses, ocean, intertidal areas, stock dams, dam walls, breakwaters and waterfalls.
-The `roads` layers include sealed and unsealed roads, vehicular tracks and footpaths.

-Labelling on the `landform` layers is poor, with no contour labels (only spot heights) and no landmark labels for anything other than ridge features.
-Because multiple sources are used, labels are likely to overlap in some places.
-Label layers can be rearranged above other feature layers as follows:

-    above:
-      nsw.roads.labels: nsw.buildings
-      nsw.landform.labels: nsw.buildings
-      nsw.hydrography.labels: nsw.buildings

-## <s>LPIMapLocal</s>

-*(LPIMap layer is now defunct!
-Use landform/cadastre/hydrography/roads/buildings instead.)*
+Along with topographic features, NSW and ACT cadastral lines and trig stations are also included.

 ## Aerial Imagery

 High-resolution aerial imagery is also available from the NSW LPI department.

-* `nsw/aerial-best`: A mosaic of the best NSW LPI imagery at a default of 1.0 metres; use this imagery first
-* `nsw/aerial-lpi-ads40`: Recent, high resolution imagery available from the NSW LPI; available for many but not all areas of interest
-* `nsw/aerial-lpi-eastcoast`: medium resolution imagery for most of the 25k topographic coverage; quite old film imagery (from the 90s?)
+Include it as follows:

+    include:
+    - nsw/aerial
+    - nsw/topographic

-Depending on the native resolution of the dataset, you may or may not obtain a more detailed image by specifying a better resolution.
-A lot of the `aerial-best` imagery has a native resolution of 0.5 m/px, and can yield very a very detailed image.
+This layer is a mosaic of the best NSW LPI imagery at a default of 1.0 metres.
+A lot of the imagery has a native resolution of 0.5 m/px, and can yield very a very detailed image.
 However, for a map of reasonable size, the image produced at this resolution can be extremely large (easily 100+ megapixels)!
 Specify a different resolution as follows:

     include:
-    - nsw/aerial-best: 0.5
+    - nsw/aerial: 2.0

 ## Reference Topo Maps

-These layers (`nsw/reference-topo-current`, `nsw/reference-topo-s1` and `nsw/reference-topo-s2`) contain lower-resolution topographic map raster images at various points in time (recent, older and oldest, respectively).
+These layers (`nsw/reference-topo-current` and `nsw/reference-topo-s1`) contain lower-resolution topographic map raster images at various points in time (recent and older, respectively).
 They are useful to have as a reference for comparison against the output of this software.

 ## Vegetation